-Recommendations for Coronavirus (COVID-19) Preparedness
+Recommendations for Coronavirus (COVID-19) Preparedness (Adapted for Sub-Saharan Africa)

 Health Alert for People with Sickle Cell Disease and their Caregivers

 This document will be updated if more information is available.

 April 1, 2020 - COVID-19, the coronavirus disease of 2019 - also known as Coronavirus-2 (also called SARS-CoV-2) - and the illness it causes is on everybody's mind.
 If you or your family member has sickle cell disease (SCD), you may be worried about what this new disease may mean to you.